+- Evidence of a completed 10 panel drug screen - The only item that can be Faxed to Platt College is evidence of a completed 10 Panel drug screen.

+Request a 10 Panel Drug Screen that includes the drugs listed below and please request the facility fax results to Platt College Fax # (303) 745-1433

+Attention to: Executive Administrative Assistant, School of Nursing.

+- Amphetamine

+- Barbiturates

+- Benzodiazepines

+- Cocaine

+- Ecstasy

+- Methadone

+- Opiates

+- Oxycodone

+- Phencyclidine (PCP)

+- Cannabinoid (also known as THC)
-- Measles, Mumps, & Rubella -

-completed MMR series (2 doses) or

-positive antibody titers
+- Measles, Mumps, & Rubella completed MMR series (2 doses) or positive antibody titers

 - Tuberculin Skin Test negative PPD /or/ negative Chest X-Ray in compliance with affiliation agreement /or/ negative Quantiferon blood test (when PPD is not available.)
-PPDs are required annually; however, a student can also complete the Platt College Tuberculosis Symptom Screening Questionnaire Form annually about their respiratory health.
+PPDs are required annually; however, if a student has a chest X-ray or Quantiferon blood screen initially, the student will fill out a questionnaire annually about their respiratory health.
 The Clinical Placement Coordinator or Dean will then determine from the questionnaire if the student needs a repeat screening.

-- Tetanus/Diphtheria/Pertussis (Tdap) -Required every 10 years
+- Tetanus/Diphtheria/Pertussis (Tdap) Required every 10 years

 - Hepatitis B Completed Series (Series of

 3) or Positive Immune Titer (HbsAB)

-or Declination

-- Varicella (Chicken Pox) positive history of chickenpox proof of varicella by immunization via titer or 2 vaccinations or note from doctor stating history of disease with doctor's signature and date
+- Varicella (Chicken Pox) positive history of chickenpox - proof of varicella by immunization via titer or 2 vaccinations or note from doctor stating history of disease with doctor's signature and date

-- Flu shot.
-This is an ANNUAL shot you must get every fall
+- Flu shot This is an ANNUAL shot you must get every fall

-- Submit a signed and verifiable Physical Form School of Nursing
+- Submit a signed and verifiable Physical Form School of Nursing-Student will use Platt's Physical Form

 - Current American Heart Association

-BLS/CPR for Healthcare Providers
+Basic Life Support/CPR for Healthcare

+Providers A number of our clinical

+sites only accept the "American Heart

+Association" direct CPR/BLS

+certification vs companies that are

+"Approved by the American Heart

+Association," students must go directly

+to the "American Heart Association" to

+get their CPR/BLS for Health Care

+Provider.

 - Provide Copy of current Personal Health Insurance

 - Provide healthcare certifications or licensures (copies) if applicable

 - Proof of Liability and Malpractice

-Insurance per the affiliation
+Insurance per the affiliation agreement -

-agreement Will purchase through the
+Will purchase through the School of

-School of Nursing at Platt College
+Nursing at Platt College

 - Evidence of Worker's Compensation coverage per Colorado Law - Will purchase through the School of Nursing at Platt College

-- Evidence of a completed drug screen -

-The only item that must be Faxed to

-Platt College is evidence of a

-completed 10 Panel drug screen.

-Request a 10 Panel Drug Screen that

-includes the drugs listed below and please request that the facility fax the results to Platt College Fax # (303) 745-1433 and please send attention to: Executive Administrative Assistant, School of Nursing.

-Required Annually:

-- 1) Amphetamine

-- 2) Barbiturates

-- 3) Benzodiazepines

-- 4) Cocaine

-- 5) Methadone

-- 6) Methaqualone

-- 7) Opiates

-- 8) Phencyclidine (PCP)

-- 9) Propoxyphene

-- 10) Cannabinoid (also known as THC)

-Step 4: Accepted Applicants will receive the orientation schedule from the Admissions Department and class schedule from the Registrar when it is finalized.
+Step 4: Accepted Applicants will receive the orientation schedule from the Admissions Department and class schedule when it is finalized.